kongware/ftor/README.md

 ## Higher Order Types

 ftor won't support higher order types for two reasons.
 It would make the type checker far more complex because it requires a kind system and several adaptions to the parser and the typing rules.
 More importantly, it would greatly increase the mental burden of users.
 In my opinion higher-order types are exactly the abstraction that makes type systems hard to comprehend and confusing for beginners.
 As a consequence of renouncing higher order types, you cannot express the general functor or monad type with ftor, but only the specialized forms.
 I think, however, that this is a reasonable trade-off.

-## Higher-Rank Polymorphism

-ftor must support at least rank-2 polymorphism, because it is required by Scott encoded algebraic data types.
-The implementation is a bit sloppy, though, because the type checker implicitly assumes higher-rank types when respective unbound type variables occur on the left side of an arrow.
-I posted a [question](https://stackoverflow.com/q/48225570) on stackoverflow, whether explicit qunatifiers are necessary or not.

 ## Interoperability